Hood (Marvel Comics): "Dark Reign"

-Siege
+"Siege"

-The Hood is present at the Cabal when Norman Osborn assembles them to discuss Asgard.
+During the 2010 storyline "Siege", the Hood is present at the Cabal when Norman Osborn assembles them to discuss Asgard.
 Upon Doctor Doom's demanding that Norman brings Namor to him, Norman Osborn has Doctor Doom attacked by an unknown assailant.
 After the attack, Osborn examines the body to see that it is not Doom, but a small swarm of robotic insects inside a Doombot.
 The insects attack the Cabal.
 Under the suggestion of Loki, the Hood flees from the attack.

 The Hood reveals the Norn Stones to his Crime Syndicate and states that it can empower them with the ability to find the New Avengers and those responsible for helping Luke Cage escape.
 In Brooklyn, Steve Rogers and Bucky see the wreckage of their comprised safe house.
-Then, suddenly, they are attacked by an Asgardian magic-enhanced Living Laser.
+Then, suddenly, they are attacked by a magic-enhanced Living Laser.
 This is noticed by the H.A.M.M.E.R. ground forces nearby.
 Steve Rogers quickly moves to take down the soldiers, leaving Bucky to deal with the Laser.
-He uses the shield to slice off his head, only to be caught by the Corruptor, who uses his chemicals to take Bucky under his control.
+He uses the shield to slice off his head, only to be caught by the Corruptor who uses his chemicals to take Bucky under his control.
 Meanwhile, in Manhattan, Spider-Man and Spider-Woman are hanging on the side of a building, seeing Avengers Tower on high alert.
 They discuss Spider-Man's history with Osborn.
 In truth, Spider-Man confesses that he is more mad that Osborn has weaseled his way into power.
 He swears that when Osborn screws up and everyone sees the maniac that he is, he will web his face to the floor.
 Their conversation is interrupted when Spider-Man notices Spider-Woman's alien detector watch, given to her by S.W.O.R.D., to detect if he is a Skrull.
 Back at the ruined safe house, Rogers infiltrates his former home, to find his energy shield.
 He uses it just in time, as mind-controlled Bucky attempts to shoot him.
 Perched on another building are the Griffin and Mandrill.
 The former confesses that he does not want to go bounty hunting for Avengers but fears getting a bounty on his head.
 Just then, Mandrill sees both Spider-Man and Spider-Woman.
 Their attack sets off the former's spider-sense.
 Living Laser finds Corruptor and demands that they finish off the heroes but the latter refuses to do so, until his puppet kills Rogers.
 Rogers himself urges his own friend to fight the chemicals.
 Unfortunately, Bucky cannot do it.
 Luckily, the bullet bounces off their shield before ricocheting off a bulkhead right into Corruptor's device, freeing Bucky from his control.
 Angry, Living Laser prepares for his attack.
 Back in Manhattan, Spider-Man is being thrown around by Griffin, before being blasted right into the traffic below.
 Spider-Woman is affected by Mandrill's pheromones, who plans on extracting the New Avengers' location out of her before forcing her to kill herself.